Vedic vs. Tantric Hinduism

 Some Hindu sects reflect the Vedic caste system brought by Aryan invaders while others represent the folk beliefs of Indus Valley Dravidians.

-Historically a process of syncretism (merging) occurred between Vedic and Dravidian beliefs, giving rise to the rich panoply of Hindu polytheism.
+Historically, a process known as syncretism (merging) occurred between Vedic and Dravidian beliefs; giving rise to the rich panoply of Hindu polytheism.

 In Hinduism Brahma and Vishnu tend to represent Aryan-Vedic ideals / morals whereas Shiva and Kali are Tantric-Dravidian forces of untamed freedom.

-Followers of Vishnu are thus referred to as Vaishnavas while Shiva worshippers are called Shaivas or Shaivites.
-Shakti (divine feminine) outweighs Brahma (creator).
+Devotees of Vishnu are thus referred to as Vaishnavas while Shiva's followers are called Shaivas, Shaivites, or Siva Sadhus.
+Shakti (the divine feminine) outweighs Brahma (a patriarchal creator) in this schema.

-The Soma Tantra portrays said friction between Vedic and Tantric Hinduism as a war between Devatas and Ashuras (gods / demons, respectively).
+The Soma Tantra is a contemporary work of Mythic fiction that portrays said friction between Vedic and Tantric branches of Hinduism as a war between Devatas and Ashuras (gods and demons, respectively).

-Only those who can delve beneath the surface of a fantastic tale can penetrate through to the deepest layer of any given mythic narrative.
+Only those capable of delving beneath the surface of such a fantastic tale will see through to the deepest layer of its abstracted narrative ...

 Further Reading: Past Issues of Mythic May